panchakr13/dummyjson-users-recipes-react/README.md

 the [DummyJSON API](https://dummyjson.com/docs) to display and manage data about users and recipes.
 The application features a dynamic interface, user authentication, paginated lists, and search functionality.

+Take the username and password from the DummyJSON API, for example:
+username: emilys, password: emilyspass

 ## Table of Contents

 - [Features](#features)